 I’m rewatching Star Trek: The Next Generation after a 20-year break.
 Apparently I missed this episode; I must have seen clips elsewhere, because I remember the premise.

 A Ferengi set on revenge tricks Picard into lowering the Enterprise’s shields and unceremoniously beams him into space.

-Uh, no, actually the Ferengi plan involves finding a derelict starship Picard abandoned nine years ago and slipping a beach-ball sized “thought maker” into his personal effects, so that when he stops by his old cabin and gets a headache he can’t finish packing, so his uninspected trunk is brought to his quarters on the Enterprise, where opening the lid tips over a bucket, causing a marble to flip a little man into a tub, in which Picard re-enacts the Battle of Maxia and triggers the jittery vengeful descent of a little plastic cage.
+Uh, no, actually the Ferengi plan involves finding a derelict starship Picard abandoned nine years ago and slipping a beach-ball sized “thought maker” into his personal effects, so that when he stops by his old cabin and gets a headache he can’t finish packing, the revenge plan depends upon his uninspected trunk being brought to his quarters on the Enterprise, where opening the lid tips over a bucket, causing a marble to flip a little man into a tub, in which Picard re-enacts the Battle of Maxia and triggers the jittery vengeful descent of a little plastic cage.

 While this wasn’t a strong episode, I enjoyed seeing the chemistry between Picard and Dr. Crusher.
 Seeing Riker beaming with pride while describing the “Picard Maneuver” was memorable.
 I think the scene would have worked better if Picard hadn’t been there — he’s clearly uncomfortable, and Riker looks like he’s sucking up.
 At any rate I enjoyed Stewart’s believable, subtle portrayal of a Picard who is off his game — having headaches, losing his train of thought, even calling his officers by the wrong names.